Kent College: School

 Kent College is a Methodist school, although it accepts pupils of all religions.
 Originally established as a boys' school, it took girls into the sixth form in 1973, and since 1975 it has been fully co-educational.
 Kent College has thirteen independent "sister schools" in Great Britain, most of which are co-educational though three, including Kent College, Pembury, are girls' schools.

 Inspection

 In 2009 the school was subject to an independent school inspection.
 The report observed with regard to the Senior School that "the school provides an excellent quality of education"; "the school is able to adapt the curriculum to suit the learning needs of individual pupils"; "the school achieves its aims to enable pupils to maximise their potential and to attain high levels of achievement"; "the quality of teaching...is high"; "pastoral care and the provision for the welfare, health and safety of pupils are outstanding"; "links with parents and the community are excellent, as is the boarding education"; and "the school has no major weaknesses".

 In 2015 the school was subject to another independent school inspection, in which all areas of the school were judged to be 'excellent in every aspect'.

 In 2011 boarding at Kent College was rated as outstanding by OfSted.

-List of headmasters

-Mark Turnbull joined the school as Head in January 2022.

-Below are listed the former headmasters of Kent College from 1885 to 2021: